ossf/scorecard/docs/checks.md

 changed.
 A lack of active maintenance should signal that potential users should investigate further to judge the situation.

-This check will only succeed if a Github project is >90 days old.
+This check will only succeed if a GitHub project is >90 days old.
 Projects that are younger than this are too new to assess whether they are maintained or not, and users should inspect the contents of those projects to ensure they are as expected.